 The hackers still remain active and are trying to expand their activities to Asia, Middle East, Africa, and Central Europe.
 The losses per bank have so far ranged from $ 2.5 million to $10 million and in many cases even dispersed cash from remotely connected ATMs.
 The time span from infection in banks’ computer systems to cash transfer has been 2-4 months.
 Kaspersky’s report has declined to name the compromised banks.

 What this could mean for the modern banking system?

 Cyber attacks are not new to the banking world.
 In 2014, computer intrusions in banks raised concerns amongst government and bank officials.
-Even though there was no evidence of any fraudulent use of customer information, such cyber attacks in banks and financial institutions raise a very important question on the banking security system and increased no. of threats from hackers.
+Even though there was no evidence of any fraudulent use of customer information, such cyber attacks in banks and financial institutions raised a fundamental question on the banking security system and increased no. of threats from hackers.
 The recent bank attack is more like a ‘wake up call’ to many financial institutions.

 According to Kaspersky’s report last year, it was noted that online banking threats had fallen but mobile banking and Bitcoins were getting targeted more.
 Such attacks show that there needs to be a more secured network so that such intrusions can be detected and prevented before they happen.
 In this big bank crime, the attackers were able to bypass the protections and use banking technology like any other employee of that bank.
 They took time to study the internal procedures and seemed to be familiar with financial services software.

 Banks need to act more quickly and diligently especially since hackers seem to use clever engineering techniques to pull off the biggest Carbanak heist.
 Employees of banks need to be aware of such crimes since it remains active and should be advised not to open such emails especially the ones carrying attachments.
 Many suggest that financial institutions should update their software and check their networks for Carbanak.
 Others propose in-house training for employees since many still seem to overlook the emails.